shiva9108/Arduino-Single-LED-Blinking-Code/README.md

 # Arduino Single LED Blinking

 This Arduino project demonstrates the basic functionality of blinking a single LED using the Arduino IDE.
-The LED blinks on and off in intervals of three seconds.
+The LED blinks on and off in the intervals of three seconds.

 ## Installation